Steven Kwan Preview, Player Props: Guardians vs. Tigers

-Steven Kwan -- with an on-base percentage of .250 in his past 10 games, 90 points lower than his season-long percentage -- will be in action for the Cleveland Guardians versus the Detroit Tigers, with Tarik Skubal on the hill, on August 18 at 4:10 PM ET.
+Steven Kwan -- with a slugging percentage of .447 in his past 10 games, including four extra-base hits -- will be in action for the Cleveland Guardians versus the Detroit Tigers, with Matt Manning on the mound, on August 19 at 7:10 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Reds.
+He had a hitless performance in his last game (0-for-2) against the Tigers.

 Steven Kwan Game Info & Props vs. the Tigers